 A unique selling point of a good sports lawyer is their genuine interest in sport, whether that be volunteering at a local sports club, performing the role of a match official or participating in amateur or elite sport.
 For example, Juventus F.C. striker, Eniola Aluko trained as a solicitor at Oneside Law Limited.

 Whilst it is not necessary to have played sport at a professional level, it will be helpful to have practice experience and examples to demonstrate your interest in sport.

 Sports lawyers, like all other commercial lawyers, must continually develop their commercial awareness.
 Sports lawyers need to keep up to date with key issues in the sports sector, whether that be UEFA Financial Fair Play Regulations or FIFA Regulations for the Status and Transfer of Players.

 Other issues to maintain awareness of include using 5G-enabled augmented reality (AR) and virtual reality (VR) technology to revolutionise the spectator experience.
 Technology is the new frontier and a disruptive force in all sectors, including sports.

 This is the time during your sports law training contract interview for you to showcase your unique selling points.

 A key factor to consider if you want to perform well at any job interview is your ability to provide examples of your skills and experience.

-For example, at a sports law training contract interview you could mention relevant skills you learnt from volunteering with sports-related activities in the past, as well as any sports you’ve played and/or any networking events you’ve been to.
+For example, at a sports law training contract interview, you could mention relevant skills you learned from volunteering with sports-related activities in the past, as well as any sports you’ve played and/or any networking events you’ve been to.

 It could be necessary to link your examples to the essential attributes of a sports lawyer, such as analytical, communication, interpersonal, networking and problem-solving skills.